MageMCU/Joystick-Uno-L298N/README.md

 ## In Development
 - UPDATED 20240812
 - The repository has been updated that reflects the observations as indicated in article 1009 - L298N Supplemental dated 20240812.
 Although the project has taken many years, it is still a work in progress.
 The repository Wireless Communication had difficulty using the ***OLD*** Joysrtick Uno L298N repository, so I decided to finally review it and finsih the testing and observations that fell short.
 Now that it is completed, I'll return to work on the Wireless Communication specifically nRF24L01+ radios and with that, incorporate this code.
+- Maybe by the end of 2024, I will finish the repository.
+The problem with the joystick is the uncertainty of the potentiometer's output.
+The output is not perfect and there needs to be a method to resolve this issue.
+I propose a new class that will incorporate the map() functions already in use and the class will have methods to tweak the joystick outputs to improve the performance of the motors' outputs.
+This would eliminate any dead or sloppiness pf the joystick that has no effect on the motors.

 ## Disclaimer and Terms
 Please follow the ***Disclaimer*** and ***Terms*** in the ***Simplified-Joystick-Arduino-Uno-L298N*** Repository.